HOW CLIMBING SHOES ARE RESOLED: INTRO

 - Go climbing.

-When it comes to resoling, the best advice is to know your limits.
-If you have the time, equipment, and skill, doing the work at home is a cost-effective option.
+Regarding resoling, the best advice is to know your limits.
+Working at home is cost-effective with the time, equipment, and skill.
 However, if in doubt, find a skilled shop to resole for you, ensuring you don’t do more damage than repair.